 Racers must make every reasonable effort to act safely on the track at all times, cause no intentional collisions and may not leave the track without a justifiable reason.
 Smaller ships must allow larger ships to maintain their racing line and may pass when it is safe to do so.

 In the event of a major crash of the racers, the safety ship may be called out onto the track by the race director.
-The race director will call "Yellow Flag" which means overtaking is prohibited due to danger on the track.
-All racers must follow the same rules above, with the only difference being everyone stacking up behind the safety ship will be in single file formation to maintain positions.
+The race director will call "Yellow Flag" which means all ships must reduce their speed to 150m/s and overtaking is prohibited due to danger on the track.
+All racers must fly in single file formation to maintain positions.